SINTEFMedtek/GSI-RADS/README.md

 2) On macOS/Ubuntu only: Open terminal, write `chmod +x `, drag and drop the file into the terminal window, and click Enter, to enable running program as executable.
 3) Right-click and open to execute the file named GSI-RADS.

+Then for all future use, simply double-click to launch the software.

 **GSI-RADS might take up to a minute to start.** This is because the software has to be unpackaged at runtime.
 Some operating systems run an anti-virus check when unpackaging content.
 On Windows this is called **real-time protection**.
 This further slows down the unpackaging process.
 We will look into how to solve this issue in the near future.
 The software may appear unresponsive when running analysis.